ccorsano/TwitchAchievementTrackerExtension/README.md

 Grab achievements from xapi.us for a given streamer and game, and display stats on the stream.

 ## How to run
-This is a dotnetcore3.1 asp.net application, with a Dockerfile.
+This is a dotnetcore3.1 asp.net application, with a Dockerfile to ease deployments.
+As it is completely stateless it would be well-suited for a serverless / SaaS deployment, but the project is currently not structured for that.

 ### Pre-requisites
 - dotnetcore 3.1